Microsoft Compiled HTML Help: History

 Microsoft has announced that they do not intend to add any new features to HTML Help.

 File format

 Help is delivered as a binary file with the .chm extension.
 It contains a set of HTML files, a hyperlinked table of contents, and an index file.
 The file format has been reverse-engineered and documentation of it is freely available.

-The file starts with bytes "ITSF" (in ASCII), for "Info-Tech Storage Format", which is the internal name given by Microsoft to the generic storage file format used in with CHM files.
+The file starts with bytes "ITSF" (in ASCII), for "Info-Tech Storage Format", which is the internal name given by Microsoft to the generic storage file format used for CHM files.

 CHM files support the following features: